AgnosPCB/documentation/docs/User_guide.md

 **8.** You are ready to go.
 The system should be now indicating, if any, faults on the UUI (Unit Under Inspection).
 Go to point 7 and repeat the process  once a new UUI has been placed under the camera.

+!!! warning "important"

+    All the PCB to be inspected have to be perfectly leveled.
+If the panel/circuit has a certain tilt angle, not all the elements shapes will be perfectly defined limiting the software recognition capacities.

 All the inspection results will be stored in the PCB_OUT folder you will find in the external USB drive.
 The REFERENCE images will be moved to the folder called “REFERENCE”.
 You can find all of them there , in the case you need any of the REFERENCE images previously used.